blockchainsllc/in3-docs/docs/api-c.md

 ```
 returns: `char *`

 #### b_new_dyn_bytes

 ```c
 bytes_t* b_new_dyn_bytes(bytes_t *b, size_t *pos);
 ```

-reads bytesn (which have the length stored as prefix) on the current position and updates the pos afterwards.
+Reads bytes (which have the length stored as prefix) on the current position and updates the pos afterward.

 arguments:
 ```eval_rst